 Students who are doing satisfactory work may normally be admitted to candidacy for a degree as soon as they have enrolled in sufficient hours for the degree.
-The Admission to Candidacy form

-(https://publichealth.ouhsc.edu/Portals/1055/Assets/documents/Current%20Students/Student%20Forms/AdmissToCandidacyForm.pdf) should be filed with the Office of Student Services at the beginning of the semester in which the student expects to graduate.
+The Admission to Candidacy form, https://intranet.publichealth.ouhsc.edu/Students/Student-Forms should be filed with the Office of Student Services at the beginning of the semester in which the student expects to graduate.